syncfusion-content/maui-docs/MAUI/Segmented-Control/customization.md

 {% endtabs %}

 ## Customize the Segment Background
-You can customize the segmented background of segmented control and each segment item.
+You can customize the segmented background of the segmented control and each segment item.

 ### Customize the Segment Background of Segemented Control
 Use the `SegmentBackground` property of `SfSegmentedControl` to customize the segmented background of the segmented control.